Finances of the Church of Jesus Christ of Latter-day Saints: History

-Current source of funding
+Modern source of funding

-According to the Church, most of its revenues come in the form of tithes and fast offerings contributed by church members.
-Tithing donations are used to support operations of the church, including construction and maintenance of buildings and other facilities, and are transferred from local units directly to church headquarters in Salt Lake City, where the funds are centrally managed.
-It is estimated that about ten percent of its funding also comes from income on its investments, mostly direct investments.
+According to the LDS Church, most of its revenues come in the form of tithes and fast offerings contributed by members.
+Tithing donations are used to support operations of the church, and are transferred from local units directly to church headquarters in Salt Lake City, where the funds are centrally managed.

-Fast offerings donations are used to assist both church members and non-members in need.
-As part of the church's welfare program, the funds may be used to stock a local Bishop's Storehouse or food bank to assist in caring for those in need.

-An independent analysis from 2012 estimates that the Church brings in approximately $7 billion annually in tithes and other donations.
+An independent analysis in 2024 estimated the church's net worth at approximately $293 billion, of which $206 billion is held in its investment portfolio, intended as a reserve or "rainy-day" fund.
+The analysis estimated that those investments could directly pay for all expected church costs for the next 30 years, and that earned interest on current reserve funds could hypothetically fund church operations perpetually at current levels.
+Lastly, it estimated that church members contribute between $5.5 billion and $6.5 billion annually in tithing.

 Tithing outside the United States

-Financial Records are required by law to be reported in some countries such as Australia, the United Kingdom and Canada.
+Financial records are required by law to be reported in some countries such as Australia, the United Kingdom and Canada.

 Use of funds

-The LDS Church reports that it uses most of its financial resources to construct and maintain buildings and other facilities.
+The LDS Church claims that it uses most of its financial resources to construct and maintain buildings and other facilities.
 The church also spends its funds on providing social welfare and relief and supporting missionary, educational, and other church-sponsored programs.
 Additionally, mission presidents, who serve full-time in these capacities, can receive compensation from the church in the form of housing, living allowances, and other benefits while they are on assignment.
 No funds are provided for services rendered.

 Construction of facilities

-The LDS Church builds additional chapels (structures used for weekly worship and for baptisms) and temples (structures used for eternal marriage and ordinances) as wards and branches of the church are organized.
-The church built about 40 smaller temples between 1998 and 2001.
-(See List of temples of the Church of Jesus Christ of Latter-day Saints.)
+The church has stated it uses tithing funds to build new chapels and temples.

 Maintenance of facilities

-The LDS Church pays to maintain its chapels and temples around the world.
+The church pays to maintain its chapels and temples around the world.
 These costs include repairs, utilities, grounds maintenance, and specialized custodial work.
 Members also assist with cleaning local chapels by providing general custodial work.
 These facilities are cost-centers for the church, and maintaining them represents a significant use of the church's funds.
 The materials used in church classes and the budgets to run activities and other things done by the various congregations of the church are also centrally funded.
 It also funds the printing and distribution of manuals for classes, and funds all congregational activities through centralized budgeting.